lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 Video playlist extensively exposing the DI: [here](https://www.youtube.com/playlist?list=PLybg94GvOJ9HD-GlBnTYutk8D1e71y__q).

-The DI was originally and continues to be funded by rich Christian nationalist organisations, with over $15 million per year in donations (source: [here](https://www.desmog.com/discovery-institute/)).
+The DI was originally and continues to be funded by rich Christian nationalist organisations, having raked in over $15 million per year in donations as of 2021 (source: [here](https://www.desmog.com/discovery-institute/)).

 ### Incompetence of "Creation Scientists"